hemanthsai126/CIC-IDS/readme.md

 - Global Ben autopilot.
 - Slack notification rules.
-- Default autopilot rules by lead source, lead state, and AMS policy conditions.
+- Default autopilot rules for new leads by source, plus lead state and AMS policy conditions.
-- Engagement hours by customer timezone.
+- Engagement hours using a single configured lead timezone.
-- Engagement frequency thresholds.
+- Ben engagement frequency thresholds.
 - Global and per-actor email sending caps.

-The settings should be DB-backed wherever possible, auditable, and enforced by the backend paths that actually send messages, schedule events, and post Slack notifications.
+The settings should be DB-backed wherever possible and enforced by the backend paths that actually send messages, schedule events, and post Slack notifications.

 ## Current Context